Deadline: December 20, 2019

 The programme aims to grow mid-career African academics in the areas of thought leadership, team development, engagement and collaboration, with the intention of enabling them to solve the complex issues that face both Africa and the global community.

 - Identifies early- to mid-career academics who have demonstrated leadership potential and an interest in developing key leadership skills

 - Supports them to apply the acquired skills to projects that are relevant to the academic development on the continent and its impact on society

 - Creates a network of academic leaders on the continent, spanning not only across countries, but also across disciplinary boundaries

-- A PhD degree or equivalent qualification;
+- Applicant must possess a PhD degree or equivalent qualification;

 - A faculty or a continuing research position at a research institution;